Shopping Cart

 Hey, Camp Fans!

-We received more than 30 entries for our ‘Share Your Camp Story’ Contest here at Everything Summer Camp and now we’re eager to publish each one of them right here on the Blog to share with all our readers!
+We got more than 30 submissions for our ‘Share Your Camp Story’ Contest here at Everything Summer Camp and we’re itching with anticipation to publish each one of them right here on the Blog to share with all our readers!
 There were seven lucky winners to our contest and everyone else who submitted received a $15 gift certificate to our website!
-Today’s post is from Ava R., who wrote in to tell us about her second year at Camp Chi.
+Today’s post is from Emily N., who wrote in to tell us about her second year at Gold Arrow Camp.

 - John